-- •In support of air monitoring, provide reference measurements to determine sizes of fine to coarse dust particles. - •Primary standard for Resistance measurements (Quantum Hall) in support of the distribution network and diagnostic measurements. - •Produce a prototype solar cell based on silicon nanowire technology for manufacturing in South Africa. - •Assist alternative energies through the provision of measurement standards for smart grids - Provide reference measurements for energy - •Efficient lighting to facilitate the full uptake of LED technology by households and industry in South Africa.
+- •Accurate methods for data usage measurements Digitalisation of the SI units. - •In support of air monitoring, provide reference measurements to determine sizes of fine to coarse dust particles. - •Primary standard for Resistance measurements (Quantum Hall) in support of the distribution network and diagnostic measurements. - Produce a prototype solar cell based on silicon nanowire technology for manufacturing in South Africa. - •Assist alternative energies through the provision of measurement standards for smart grids - Provide reference measurements for energy. - •Efficient lighting to facilitate the full uptake of LED technology by households and industry in South Africa.